The 11 Very Best Things to Do in Mykonos

 10 | Search for the Churches

-It’s claimed that Paraportiani Church is one of the most photographed churches in the world, which is the church near the harbour.
+It’s claimed that Paraportiani Church is one of the most photographed churches in the world, located near the harbour.
 We don’t know how true that is, but it’s a reasonably interesting factoid.
 Equally interesting is that there are 365 churches on Mykonos – one for each day of the year!
 But Paraportiani Church is the most famous of them all, although it wasn’t our favourite – St. Vasileios Church took that title with its unique sunset offering.

 11 | Live the Party Island Life